zeynepandsoy/Traffic-Preparation-Methodology-Design/coursework1/data.md

 ```
     print("\Statistical descriptions of data\n", df.describe())
 ```
 **Observation:** There may be inconsistent data entries as temperature records at absolute zero is observed.
+However Minneapolis is one the coldest metropolitan areas in the US with temperatures falling around -20 fairly commonly in winter months.
+Hence these outliers may be simply be explained as normal weather conditions for the geographical location.
 The distributions of 'snow' and 'rain' are not well defined as there are outliers with extreme high or low records, we may later decide to remove these weather attributes as the attribute 'weather' identifies whether its raining or snowing or not.

 **Note:** This command would only include the description of numerical dataype columns, below we include the object type

-INCLUDE INFO ABOUT DISTRIBUTION TENDENCIES

 Print statistical descriptions of the 'object' type columns
 ```